Skip to main content

 The global art market generated a revenue of nearly $68 billion in 2022, touching the second-highest value mark in the last fifteen years.
 With such massive amounts involved, law enforcement agencies and regulatory bodies understand the risks and play their part in safeguarding the market from money laundering.

 Active collaboration with them can help you stay informed about emerging threats.
 Likewise, connect with industry peers to gain insights into the best practises they implement to strengthen their defences and compliance measures.
-These steps can help you stay ahead ofΒ potential risksΒ and foster a collective effort to combat the threat.
+These steps can help you stay ahead of potential risks and foster a collective effort to combat the threat.
 Together, dealers can enhance the industry’s commitment to maintaining ethical standards.

 Art dealers should master the process of dealing with the money laundering risks they face as a part of running the business.
 Staying a step ahead of illicit financial activities is essential to reduce the likelihood of becoming unwitting participants in them.
 You can follow these steps to create a comprehensive strategy that safeguards your clients and reputation as an art dealer.

 Luke Hickman is a printmaker and artist with over 15 years of experience.
 He studied at Norwich University, graduating with a BA (Hons) Fine Art, and has worked in both the commercial printing and digital marketing industries for over 7 years.
 Luke's work revolves around the idea of creating art that can illustrate a story with topics covering war, politics and history.
+He also writes about digital marketing and SEO at Bird Marketing.

 Close Menu